Kids in Space expanding in 2024 to 100+ Schools Across Australia

 The Andy Thomas Space Foundation and Makers Empire are delighted to announce that Kids in Space, the pioneering national space education program, will be even bigger in 2024.

-Kids in Space is an Australia-first program from The Andy Thomas Space Foundation and partner, Makers Empire, that engages students in exciting, space-themed STEM learning and design thinking.
+Kids in Space is an Australia-first program from The Andy Thomas Space Foundation, project supporter, The Australian Space Agency, and delivery partner, Makers Empire, that engages students in exciting, space-themed STEM learning and design thinking.
 Kids in Space introduces students to space technology and promotes awareness of job opportunities in the space industry.

 2023’s inaugural Kids in Space program sponsored by The Australian Space Agency impacted around 10,000 primary and middle school students, hundreds of teachers and 70+ schools in every state and territory.
-Starting with state/territory professional development days with guest speakers from the space industry during February, followed by state/territory finals in June/July, Kids in Space culminated in the national finals at the Australian Space Discovery Centre in October, with the winning state/territory finalists flown in.
+The program began with state/territory professional development days for teachers with guest speakers from the space industry during February.
+With support from teachers, students then worked through the Kids in Space challenge course and designed solutions to problems they had identified.
+This was followed by state/territory finals in June/July, Kids in Space culminated in the national finals at the Australian Space Discovery Centre in October, with the winning state/territory finalists flown in.

 Kids in Space 2024

-In 2024, the Kids in Space program is 46% bigger, with 100+ schools across Australia participating, thanks to new partners including iLAuNCH Trailblazer, the Victorian Department of Education, Melbourne Archdiocese Catholic Schools, Northern Territory’s Department of Education and the Milner Road Foundation.
+In 2024, the Kids in Space program is 45% bigger, with 100+ schools across Australia participating, thanks to new partners including iLAuNCH Trailblazer, the Victorian Department of Education, Northern Territory’s Department of Education, Catholic Education South Australia, Melbourne Archdiocese Catholic Schools, and the Milner Road Foundation.

 The Kids in Space 2024 schools are: